 What are the dates?
-The Sustainability Leadership Semester takes place during the fall semester of the academic school year.
+The Sustainability Semester takes place during the fall semester of the academic school year.
 For more information, please visit the application and registration page.

 What is the deadline for receipt of my completed application?
 Please visit the application and registration page for this information.